-This chapter has been all about the creating formulations.
+This chapter has been all about the creating formulations for lotion making.

 To finish this chapter, we wanted to dispel some of the common myths that circulate around the skincare industry.